Dashkasan, Isfahan

-Dashkasan (داشكسن) (Note: Also romanized as Dāshkasan and Dāshkesan; also known as Dāshgesan) is a village in, and the capital of, Gorji Rural District of the Central District of Buin Miandasht County, Isfahan province, Iran.
+Dashkasan (داشكسن) (Note: Also romanized as Dāshkasan and Dāshkesan; also known as Dāshgesan) is a village in, and the capital of, Gorji Rural District in the Central District of Buin Miandasht County, Isfahan Province, Iran.
 The previous capital of the rural district was the village of Afus, now a city.
-The village is in the Zagros mountain range.
+Dashkasan is in the Zagros mountain range.

 Demographics

 Language

-It has a population of ethnic Georgians (ფერეიდნელი).
+The village has a population of ethnic Georgians (ფერეიდნელი).
 People from Dashkasan speak a Georgian dialect, along with Persian.
 The Georgian alphabet is also used.

 Population

 At the time of the 2006 National Census, the village's population was 606 in 125 households, when it was in the former Buin Miandasht District of Faridan County.
 The following census in 2011 counted 526 people in 145 households.
 The 2016 census measured the population of the village as 473 people in 142 households, by which time the district had been separated from the county in the establishment of Buin Miandasht County.
 The rural district was transferred to the new Central District.
-It was the most populous village in its rural district.
+Dashkasan was the only village in its rural district with a recorded population.